 - G6.
 Firing teams are to consist of the following, all of whom must hold a valid WHT: - a.
 A named team manager, who must be a CFAV but does not need to be the coach.
 The team manager may cover for more than one team. - b.
 A coach, who may be any CFAV or cadet with suitable experience. - c.
 Four cadet firers, who must be from the same SCC District, ACF County or ATC Wing.
 At least three firers must be in the same SCC Area, ACF Company or ATC Sector.
 They must be under 18 on the day of any competition they compete in. - d.
-A cadet butt marker, who, if eligible under (b), may substitute for one of the four firers in a team, but otherwise does not need to qualify under any age or geographical restrictions.
-Any substitution of a firer must be authorised by CCRS. - e.
+An optional fifth cadet, who, if eligible under (c), may substitute for one of the four firers in a team.
+Any substitution of a firer must be authorised in writing by the ISMC prior to the start of shooting.
+If time is short the RCO will give provisional permission pending authorisation from ISMC. - e.
 One or more supernumeraries to assist on the range (eg team adjutant, plotters) who may be CFAV or cadets.